enthought/machotools/README.rst

-Machotools is a small set of tools built on top of macholib to retrieve and change informations about mach-o files
+Machotools is a small set of tools built on top of macholib to retrieve and change informations about mach-o files.
+Think of it as a pure python, cross-platform implementation of install_name_tool

 Examples::